From the workshop: a laymans view on Shimano Alfine 11 and Rohloff SPEEDHUB 500/14

 There are many authorized dealers of Rohloff worldwide, but they still might be far between.
 This could be a problem when touring and something, however unlikely as it is, breaks.
 On the positive side, that sort of makes up for this, is that Rohloff and their dealership network are known to be super fast in sending replacement parts worldwide.
 In addition, the Rohloff is designed with roadside repairs in mind.
 As long as the hub itself is intact, you will most likely be able to get by with some help from a random local bikeshop.
 We are not quite sure about Shimanos policy and response times when it comes to spares and repair.
 But this is less important as the Alfine is much more mainstream than the Rohloff.
 As such, we expect that both spares and knowledge about the Alfine is widely available.

 One big difference between the two hubs is that the Alfine, at least to our knowledge, cannot use quick release axles.
 It has to be fastened with regular mounting bolts.
 These bolts must be tightened quite hard to prevent the gear arm from moving.
 We found is necessary to tighten up to 45 nm.
 You could probably get away with less, if you apply some Loctite or similar.
 In any case, the problem is to get those bolts undone with a small multitool.
-Without loosening the bolts, the wheel will not come off and it will be impossible to change tube or tire.
 On the upside, if you are having a hard time getting the wheel of, so will any burglars out there fancying a new wheel.
 The Rohloff may be used with either bolts or quick release axle, making mounting and dismounting a breeze for the latter.

 We paid about 550 USD for the Alfine hub, including wheel build and the fitting onto the bike with shifter and everything.
 The Rohloff cost us about 1 600 USD, everything included.
 Cost for parts and labour will of course vary across countries, but it seems like the Rohloff is usually three times more expensive than the Alfine.